Bikatr7/EasyTL/README.md

 EasyTL offers seamless integration with several translation APIs, allowing users to easily switch between services based on their needs.
 Key features include:

-- Support for multiple translation APIs including OpenAI, DeepL, Gemini, and Google Translate.
+- Support for multiple translation APIs including OpenAI, DeepL, Gemini, Google Translate, Microsoft Azure Translate, and Anthropic.
-- Simple API key and credential management.
+- Simple API key and credential management and validation.
-- Methods to validate credentials before usage.
 - Cost estimation tools to help manage usage based on text length, translation instructions for LLMs, and translation services.
 - Highly customizable translation options, with each API's original features and more.
 - Lots of optional arguments for additional functionality.
 Such as decorators, semaphores, and rate-limit delays.